yarrabowmen/yarrabowmen.github.io/content/membership.md

 ## Benefits

 * Assess to the range during daylight hours, 7 days a week.
-* Use all club facilities (including archey specific tools)
+* Use all club facilities (including archery specific tools)
 * Attend weekly events.
 * Actively participate in the club’s future.
 New ideas and suggestions are always welcome.

-## Guidelines and expections for all members
+## Guidelines and exceptions for all members

 Registered Club Members and Visitors must sign in on the attendance book in the club room.
 This is a condition of the club’s insurance policy and participation guidelines.
 A failure to comply can open the club to liability or void our insurance coverage.